School of Music

 Soprano Elizabeth Packard Arnold frequently performs as a soloist in recitals and oratorios throughout the United States, emphasizing early music and the Lieder of Franz Liszt.
-She has sung with numerous regional orchestras, performing compositions of Bach, Handel, Haydn, Mozart, and others.
-Additionally, she performed frequently as a soloist with the New Trinity Baroque Ensemble (NTB) in Bach cantatas, solo cantatas of Handel, and Monteverdi’s Vespers of 1610.
+She has sung with numerous regional orchestras and frequently performed as a soloist with the New Trinity Baroque Ensemble (NTB) in cantatas of Bach and Handel and Monteverdi’s Vespers of 1610.
 Her recorded performances with NTB of Carissimi’s Jonas and Jepthe, Charpentier’s Messe de Nuit, Monteverdi’s Selve Morale e Spirituale, and Purcell’s Dido and Aeneas appear on Edition Lilac.
-She also performs in numerous regional and national performances with Dieter Hennings, guitar/lute with their inaugural concert as part of the fringe concert series for the Boston Early Music Festival.
-She is currently working with Baroque trumpeter Jason Dovel to develop an early music collaborative between UK students, faculty, and outside guest artists.
-Her performances of Liszt’s songs include recitals and presentations in Weimar, Germany, as part of the International Franz Liszt Congress for the 200th anniversary of his birth, and the American Liszt Festivals in San Francisco and Arizona.
+She also participates in numerous performances with Dieter Hennings, guitar/lute, first performing together as part of the fringe concert series for the Boston Early Music Festival.
+She currently collaborates with Baroque trumpeter Jason Dovel to develop an early music program at UK.
+Her performances of Liszt’s songs include recitals and presentations in Weimar, Germany as part of the International Franz Liszt Congress for the 200th anniversary of his birth and the American Liszt Festivals in San Francisco and Arizona.

-Professor Arnold received a D.M.A. in vocal performance from the Cincinnati—College Conservatory of Music with a cognate in Baroque vocal studies.
-She studied German oratorio at the Benjamin Britten–Peter Pears School in Aldeburgh, England, with Kurt Equiluz, Ruth Drucker, and Alastair Ross.
-She coached with Baroque specialists such as Julianne Baird, Evelynn Tubb, and the American Bach Soloists and participated in Stephen Stubb’s summer Baroque opera program, Accademia d’Amore, in Seattle, and has coached with numerous Baroque specialists.
+Arnold received a D.M.A. in vocal performance from the Cincinnati—College Conservatory of Music with a cognate in Baroque vocal studies.
+She studied German oratorio at the Benjamin Britten–Peter Pears School in Aldeburgh, England, participated in Stephen Stubb’s summer Baroque opera program, Accademia d’Amore, in Seattle, and has coached with numerous Baroque specialists.